aniru-dh21/CRUD-REST-API/README.md

 # CRUD REST API with NestJS, Docker, Swagger, and Prisma

 Crafting a RESTful API with NestJS, Docker, Swagger, and Prisma by creating a delightful recipe management system to implement CRUD (Create, Read, Update, Delete) operations for managing recipes.

+## Technologies

+To build this application, I will be leveraging the power of the following tools:
+- [NestJS](https://nestjs.com/): A progressive Node.js framework for building efficient, reliable, and scalable server-side applications.
+- [Prisma](https://www.prisma.io/): An open-source database toolkit that makes it easy to reason about your data and how you interact with it.
+- [PostgreSQL](https://www.postgresql.org/): A powerful, open source object-relational database system.
+- [Docker](https://www.docker.com/): An open platform for developing, shipping, and running applications.
+Docker enables you to separate your applications from your infrastructure so you can deliver software quickly.
+- [Swagger](https://swagger.io/): A tool for designing, building, and documenting RESTful APIs.
+- [TypeScript](https://www.typescriptlang.org/): A statically typed superset of JavaScript that adds optional types, classes, and modules to the language.

+Each of these technologies plays a crucial role in creating a robust, scalable, and maintainable application.